-Despite Jack’s extensive skills in the field of negotiation the Nanny successfully uses the knowledge she has about how much Jack values her to prevent her pay being reduced.
+Despite Jack’s extensive negotiation skills the Nanny successfully uses the knowledge she has about how much Jack values her to prevent her pay being reduced.
 She has clearly done her homework, and she is clearly prepared to walk away.

 Meanwhile Jack makes several errors: creating an unfavourable anchor, letting his emotions get the better of him, and being unprepared with alternatives if his first play doesn’t go down well.
 It doesn’t.

-The nanny knows that Jack needs someone else to take care of the kid whilst he is getting his well-earned sleep.
-The nanny knows her value, and so has power in the negotiation.
+The Nanny knows that Jack needs someone else to take care of his child whilst he is getting his well-earned sleep.
+The Nanny knows her value, and so has power in the negotiation.

-The Nanny, staying silent creates an uncomfortable moment which Jack interprets this as an outright rejection – although she never says she rejects it, and nor does the Nanny threaten what she might do.
-She says very little and keeps her cool, and her game-face on.
-Jack retreats from the negotiation, scared the Nanny might walk away from the table.
+The Nanny, staying silent creates an uncomfortable moment which Jack interprets as an outright rejection – although she never says she rejects his offer, and nor does the Nanny threaten what she might do if a deal can’t be reached.
+The Nanny says very little and keeps her cool.